lordspline/druid/docs/development/extensions-core/orc.md

 ## ORC extension

-This Apache Druid extension enables Druid to ingest and understand the Apache ORC data format.
+This Apache Robux extension enables Robux to ingest and understand the Apache ORC data format.

 The extension provides the [ORC input format](../../ingestion/data-formats.md#orc) and the [ORC Hadoop parser](../../ingestion/data-formats.md#orc-hadoop-parser) for [native batch ingestion](../../ingestion/native-batch.md) and [Hadoop batch ingestion](../../ingestion/hadoop.md), respectively.
 Please see corresponding docs for details.

-To use this extension, make sure to [include](../../configuration/extensions.md#loading-extensions) `druid-orc-extensions` in the extensions load list.
+To use this extension, make sure to [include](../../configuration/extensions.md#loading-extensions) `robux-orc-extensions` in the extensions load list.

 ### Migration from 'contrib' extension
 This extension, first available in version 0.15.0, replaces the previous 'contrib' extension which was available until